isdanny/guide.hikr.jp/_content/guide/Kuro-yama-course/index.md

   level: intermediate
 tags: [ waterfall, .draft ]
 summary: >
-  Kuroyama Santaki was once a training center for monks who practice ascetism but now it has become a sightseeing spot for tourists.
+  Kuroyama Santaki (黒山三滝) was once a training center for monks who practice ascetism but now it has become a sightseeing spot for tourists.

   The waterfals are just one stop in this moderate 6-hour walking course.